kshitizsaini113/shell-scripting/000_Quick_Introduction/004_Shell_prompt.md

 ```
 $cat /etc/shells
 ```
-lists all the available shells in our linux distribution.
+Lists all the available shells in our Linux distribution.

 #### How to list the current shell?
 * echo $SHELL